 If you are a newbie blogger, you would probably be checking out the stats of your website in your WordPress dashboard or any other Blogging platform.
 But, have you ever thought how accurate your WordPress dashboard results?
 WordPress dashboard shows stats far better than Blogger stats.
 But, in this busy online marketing era, accuracy is so important.
 Hence, we need to install Google Analytics – the Best site Analytics Tool.

 What is Google Analytics?

 Google analytics is a free site analytics tool from Google.
-It allows you track and analyze your website’s performance.
-With Google Analytics, you can analyze so many things in your website like:
+It allows you to track and analyze your website’s performance.
+With Google Analytics, you can analyze so many things on your website like:

 - Where your audience are from?

 - Which page on your website gets a lot of traffic?

 - Which page, you readers don’t like and often click the back button?